 In dealing with requests for information the Council may need to consult third parties or other public bodies in order to reach a decision on whether the requested information can be provided.
 If you wish to be notified before any such consultation you should say so in your request.

-Normally information the Council holds is made available without charge when requested under the FOIA or the EIR.
-The circumstances in which charges are made are set out in the charging schedule, also Flintshire Record Office Charges may apply.
+Normally information the Council holds is made available without charge when requested under the FOI or the EIR.
+The circumstances in which charges are made are set out in the charging schedule and also Flintshire Record Office Charges may apply.
 Where charges apply you will be notified and asked to pay if you wish to proceed with your request.

 Where the Council does not hold the information you have requested but believes another public authority may hold the information, this will be explained to you and you will be given the contact details of that other authority.